garethfuller/balancer-fyi-web/README.md

 # Design System
 The design system is derived from the [Tailwind configuration file](/tailwind.config.js).
 Please see the [docs](https://tailwindcss.com/docs/configuration) for configuration options.

-In development, a visual libray of the design system can be accessed at [localhost:3000/_tailwind](http://localhost:3000/_tailwind)
+In development, a visual library of the design system can be accessed at [localhost:3000/_tailwind](http://localhost:3000/_tailwind)

 # TODO